metinkz/onebutton-on-off/README.md

 # One-Button Start/Stop Control System

-A PLC training project developed in **Siemens TIA Portal** that demonstrates how to control a system using a **single push button**.
+An exercise project developed in **Siemens TIA Portal** that demonstrates how to control a system using a **single push button**.
-The project implements explicit ON and OFF states using internal memory bits to achieve start/stop behavior.
+The project implements ON and OFF states using internal memory bits to achieve start/stop behavior.

 ## System Overview
 - The system is controlled using one push button.